 Digital Art

 Step into the world where creativity meets technology—where your imagination can run wild and your ideas come to life with the click of a button.
 Whether you're already comfortable behind the screen or new to digital media, you will learn a variety of digital tools, including Photoshop, Illustrator, and Procreate while also experimenting with the capabilities of AI image generators.
 These tools will empower you to experiment, innovate, and express your artistic voice in ways that are only possible in the digital realm.
 Whether your focus is illustration, animation, or experimental techniques, this class offers the flexibility to explore a range of artistic expressions while mastering the digital tools of the future.
+Prerequisites: Photography, 2D, or by the recommendation from the Visual Arts Department Head.

 Physics Applications – Engineering

 This course is the second term of 9th-grade science following the Physics Foundations course.
 It offers students an opportunity to further their understanding of physics principles through engineering.
 Throughout this course, students delve into the practical application of physics, specifically focusing on engineering principles such as design, fabrication, and iteration.
 Students engage in hands-on exploration and experimentation, applying data analysis and feedback to inform their engineering designs.
-Topics covered include forces, electricity, and circuitry, providing a foundation for understanding how these concepts drive engineering innovation.
+Topics covered include electricity and circuitry, providing a foundation for understanding how these concepts drive engineering innovation.
 Prerequisites: Physics Foundations.
 Honors level offered only with departmental permission.

 Advanced Digital Art

 This course builds off your technical skills and interests in Digital Art.
 You will enhance your understanding of digital art-making tools while developing your point of view as a digital artist.
 Researching contemporary digital practices will support your self-directed process and help you explore how to display your work on campus.
-Prerequisites: Digital Art and recommendation from the Visual Art Department Head.
+Prerequisites: Digital Art and recommendation from the Visual Arts Department Head.

 Physics Applications – Sustainable Energy

 This course explores the fundamental principles of thermodynamics, with a focus on understanding climate change and its implications for sustainable energy solutions.
 This interdisciplinary course delves into the intricate relationship between energy, environment, and society.
 Through an interdisciplinary approach, students analyze Earth's energy budget and the mechanisms driving climate change, evaluating the scientific evidence behind global warming and its consequences.
 They delve into various sustainable energy sources such as solar, wind, hydroelectric, geothermal, and biomass energy, investigating the physics principles underlying each source and assessing their environmental impact and scalability.
 By examining real-world case studies, students gain insights into the practical applications of sustainable energy systems and the challenges and opportunities associated with transitioning to a low-carbon economy.
 Through collaborative projects and presentations, students develop critical thinking skills and propose innovative solutions to enhance energy sustainability and address the impacts of climate change on a local and global scale.
+Prerequisites: Chemistry Foundations.

 Graphic Design